madanyc/workfront-learn.en/help/planner-fundamentals-program/planner-fundamentals-plan-a-project/plan-a-project-conclusion.md

 ---
-title: Review the Basic Steps for Planning a Project
+title: Plan a project - review
 description: Review the five fields of an Adobe Workfront project to focus on when planning a project—tasks, duration, planned hours, predecessors, and assignments.
 ---
-# Conclusion: Plan a project
+# Plan a project - review

 Get your [!DNL Adobe Workfront] projects up and running quickly by using a project template.
 Then plan your project by focusing first on these five fields: